KunalPandharkar/Automated-Student-Answer-Sheet-Evaluation-System/README.md

-# 📝 Subjective Analysis Project
+# 📝 Automated Student Answer Sheet Evaluation System

 Automate the grading of student answer sheets using Google Cloud Vision API for text extraction and NLP techniques for intelligent answer comparison.